SumoLogic/sumologic-documentation/docs/apm/traces/view-and-investigate-traces.md

 ---
 id: view-and-investigate-traces
-title: View and investigate Traces
+title: View and Investigate Traces
-sidebar_label: View and investigate Traces
 description: Learn how to search and investigate your traces, trace views, and trace events.
 ---